logo

 Darwin Major Business Group

-The Darwin Major Business Group is made up of seventeen larger Darwin-based businesses who have a stake in the Territory's future.
+The Darwin Major Business Group is made up of 19 larger Darwin-based businesses who have a stake in the Territory's future.

 Our goal is to start a conversation about what the Territory needs and how we can improve living standards and create economic opportunities for all.
 That is why we commissioned the AEC Group to produce an independent data-based report to help us identify key priorities to kick-start the economy.